-Caves are formed due to wind or water erosion (or other natural force) of rocky surfaces found in different types of terrain.
-For example, you can find different cave types in deserts, high mountains, within glaciers, or in karst landscapes.
+Types of caves: Caves are formed due to wind or water erosion (or other natural force) of rocky surfaces found in different types of terrain.
+For example, you can find different cave types in deserts, high mountains, glaciers, or karst landscapes.

-The most common kind of cave are those found in karst landscapes and they are also the most visited caves due to their expansive interiors.
-Here are the 4 main types of caves ( solution, glacier, lava, and sea caves) with examples of each (where possible).
+The most common kind of caves are those found in karst landscapes, and they are also the most visited caves due to their expansive interiors.
+Here are the seven main types of caves:

 When water formed by the melting snow and ice (meltwater) unearths drainage tunnels through the ice in a glacier, it can create a cave.